 There is still, however, strict regulation with regard to cannabis and CBD-related products, especially in the manufacturing and selling sector.
 Licenses might get easier to get, but there are still lots of rules to follow afterward.
 Everything from the seed to plant to the raw product has to have up-to-regulation cannabis labels.
 They have to be able to withstand exposure to chemicals, alcohol, oils, high-moisture environments, and creams.
 The print and design also have to be uniform across the board.

-CBD can have various benefits that can support the increase in demand.
+CBD and its varied products (such as chocolate edibles, tinctures, oils and creams) can have various benefits that can support the increase in demand.
 For one, it can be a great medicinal alternative for people suffering from severe pain due to underlying causes like muscle spasms, sprain, back injury, headache, and a few more ailments.
 Moreover, individuals appear to be more open to the idea of using marijuana for Nausea, anxiety, stress, and other related problems, obviously under medical supervision.
-Seems like most of them have shed their inhibitions around the concept of using these organic compounds as medical substitutes.
+It seems like most of them have shed their inhibitions around the concept of using these organic compounds as medical substitutes.